A must-read for aspiring Product Owners and Product Managers

 Insight #12: Recognise that you are not just creating a Product, you are creating a Product Company, don’t forget to pay attention to the Business-side

 Valon: Yes, that’s true.
 I‘ve built companies before, this is the first one that is online based so there are different things you need to focus on.
-Then you have to start thinking about the funding of the project because it is very easy to fall into treating it as a toy and spending whatever needed just to grow it.
+Then you have to start thinking about the funding of the project because it is very easy to fall into treating it as a toy and spend whatever needed just to grow it.
 That is not how it should work, and I’m now changing my thinking to considering it as a business that it has to be self-sufficient, it needs to be successful on its own merit, not being propped up.

 We have gone through the phase of building an amazing product and now we need to build an amazing business.
 Before I would say that for example, I need these 20 features built because it is good for my existing security company, but now the question is what is good for the new business (GoPlanr Product Company).
 It is important to treat it is as a business not as a toy project as it is really easy to fall into it and it is important to change that mentality.